-The “panelle” are the typical Sicilian Street Food.
+The “panelle” is the typical Sicilian Street Food.

 The panino with panelle is a snack that you can find only in Palermo.